Column01/Discord-Moderation-Bot/README.md

 A modular bot for moderating users on discord!
 Add custom commands and event handlers to customize the bot to your liking.
 Reload the bot using the builtin `!reload` or `!reload events` command to see your changes applied LIVE!

 ## A Note Regarding Message Intents
-This bot will only work on servers that are smaller as it requires the use of message intents, which for larger bots, requires verification from discord.
+This bot will only work for bots that are smaller as it requires the use of message intents, which for larger bots, requires verification from discord.
 This means if your bot will be in more than 100 severs you will not be able to use this method of doing commands and will need to code your own command handlers using the new interactions.

 See [this FAQ](https://support-dev.discord.com/hc/en-us/articles/4404772028055-Message-Content-Privileged-Intent-FAQ) from discord regarding these changes.